Alirezarezairad/Alirezarezairad/README.md

 </p>
 <h2>Development and Management Methodologies:Scrum, MS-Project </h2>

-## 🔥 About Me
-Hi there! 👋 I'm a passionate developer with **1 year of hands-on experience** crafting modern, responsive, and dynamic web applications.
-I breathe life into ideas using clean code and scalable solutions.
-Programming is not just my job, it’s my **passion**!

-Deutsch:
-Ich lebe seit 2015 in Deutschland und spreche fließend Deutsch, Persisch und Englisch.
-Durch meine Arbeit in Deutschland habe ich auch viel Erfahrung im direkten Kundenkontakt und in der Beratung in diversen Bereichen gesammelt.

-English:
-I have been living in Germany since 2015 and am fluent in German, Persian, and English.
-Through my work in Germany, I have also gained extensive experience in direct customer interaction and consulting across various fields.

-When I'm not coding, you can find me exploring new tech, learning something fresh, or debugging faster with a coffee in hand ☕.

----

 ### 📂 Open Source Projects:
 - 🎁 I'm working on some cool projects to showcase what I love to do.
 Stay tuned for: